Mike Nuttall

 Nuttall studied at Leicester College of Art & Design, getting his BA degree in Industrial Design.
 He continued at Royal College of Art in London receiving his MA degree.

-He moved to the States in 1980.
+He moved to the United States in 1980.
 From 1983 to 1991, his firm, Matrix Product Design, won more than twenty design awards.
-After joining IDEO, he led development efforts resulting in many successful computer, consumer, and medical products with major corporations from the US, Europe and Asia.
+After joining IDEO, he led development efforts that resulted in many successful computer, consumer, and medical products with major corporations from the US, Europe, and Asia.

-Among other roles at IDEO, he founded and managed IDEO Ventures, an internal venture capital fund making strategic equity and royalty investments in IDEO's client partners.
-He has also taught in a number of academic institutions.
+Among his other roles at IDEO, he founded and managed IDEO Ventures, an internal venture capital fund that made strategic equity and royalty investments in IDEO's client partners.
+He has also taught in numerous academic institutions.